losDaniel/spot-connect/README.md

 ### Data Persisitence

 Elastic file systems are a type of file storage provided by AWS that expands as more data is added to it.
 Data can be added to the and EFS directly through an instance or via DataSync which is a separate process offered by AWS.
-I am currently building out the ability to automatically setup and run a DataSync to an instance.
-Any data you add the an EFS will persist such that if you mount an instance, upload data to the EFS folder, terminate the instance, launch a new instance, connect that instance to the same EFS (which you can do easily with the `-f` option) the data you uploaded earlier will automatically be available in the new instance.
+Datasync can be setup and run using spot instances.
+Any data you add to an EFS will persist such that if you mount an instance, upload data to the EFS folder, terminate the instance, launch a new instance, connect that instance to the same EFS (which you can do easily with the `-f` option) the data you uploaded earlier will automatically be available in the new instance.
+This makes it easy to resume work and save results quickly.

 *Example data for the directory was downloaded from: https://data.world/datafiniti/wine-beer-and-liquor-reviews*